cfugsss/PasswordGeneratorAndVault/README.md

   it using tkinter so its a gui.
 Excited for the finished product, unitl next time (probably tomorrow) || Well update, i remade this code and played csgo all day.
 I remade this original code in gui using tkinter, so far i only 90% finished the generating password portion.
 I just need to figure how how to store a list of [username, sitename, password] inot a seperate file and ill be done with half of the project; But thats for another day.
 Until tomorrow.

+  2/24/22
+  Yesterday I didnt log anything but spent some time trying to figure out how to store the data to a seperate file without overwriting it everytime.
+I watched some videos and did some research.
+I decided to go with a sql table using sqlite3.
+I also decided to create a new code because in passGen.py I was learning tkinter and how it works, now i think i could make it better and more streamline.
+I only have a little bit of time today but im going to start the new code either setting up the new gui or starting building the database with sqlite.